 BOARD & LODGING:

-You’ll have a light-filled bedroom completely furnished, with a large bed, perfectly clean, neat and tidy in a terraced (row) house near the train station of Puente San Miguel (0.5 km = 0.310 miles); a spotless shared bathroom (we have two, only one with shower) and a stainless full-equipped kitchen.
+You’ll have a light-filled bedroom completely furnished, with a large bed, perfectly clean in a terraced (row) house near the train station of Puente San Miguel (0.5 km = 0.310 miles); a spotless shared bathroom (we have two, only one with shower) and a stainless full-equipped kitchen.
 You MUST keep your bedroom and bathroom neat and tidy, in other words, in the same standard of the whole house.

 Towels are provided, as is bed linen, and you may use the washing machine - this will enable you to travel light and avoid baggage costs.
 We have two televisions and besides you can borrow our spare laptop, taking into account that WIFI will be ON from 7am to 11pm (NOT round-the-clock).
 We like to be as ‘green’ as possible to conserve energy, so please, TURN the lights OFF when you aren’t in your bedroom or in another part of the house.

-If you aren’t familiar with terraced (row) housing, this means that the immediate houses are joined and my neighbours are often very quiet, thereby we expect you not to make so much noise, especially in the early mornings or late evenings.
+If you aren’t familiar with terraced (row) housing, this means that the immediate houses are joined, thereby we expect you not to make so much noise, especially in the early mornings or late evenings.